-Tropical Tornadoes From the Storm Prediction Center (SPC)
+From the Storm Prediction Center (SPC)

-The Storm Prediction Center (SPC) has introduced a Marginal Risk (level 1 of 5) for Severe Weather along much of the Florida West Coast and extending inland into portions of interior Central Florida on Tuesday as isolated tornadoes within Tropical Storm Milton's outer bands will be possible as the system approaches the Florida West Coast midweek.
+The Storm Prediction Center (SPC) has introduced a Marginal Risk (level 1 of 5) for Severe Weather along much of the western Florida Peninsula and across South Florida Tuesday night into Wednesday as isolated tropical tornadoes will be possible within Hurricane Milton's outer rainbands.
+The severe weather risk will likely be extended into Wednesday, with additional upgrades or forecast refinements possible in subsequent outlooks.